jason-anca/VuLPES-Web-App/README.md

 - Allow the app to communicate with DynamoDB
 - Allow the ability to push table entries into DynamoDB
 - Once entities can be pushed into the table, write code to salt and hash passwords, which will then be pushed to DynamoDB

+# Current Features
+- Ability to push items to DynamoDB table
+- Validation checking if partition key and sort key already exist in the database.
+Prevents duplicates.